 The most obvious benefit of technology partnerships is one common to many partner programs: They drive qualified leads you wouldn’t get elsewhere.

-When you integrate with large platforms with their own marketplaces, your product becomes immediately discoverable by buyers who are looking for tools that work with their existing tech stack.
+When you integrate with large platforms that run their own marketplaces, your product becomes immediately discoverable by buyers who are looking for tools that work with their existing tech stack.

-When we spoke to Jeff Reekers, Chief Marketing Officer at Aircall on their approach to tech partnerships, he told us: "Today, a lot of B2B buyers purchase through the app marketplaces of larger companies, like HubSpot, Zendesk, and Salesforce.
-When we first got started, a significant number of our initial customers found us through these exchanges”.
+That’s how customer communications platform Aircall got going.
+“A lot of B2B buyers purchase through the app marketplaces of larger companies, like HubSpot, Zendesk and Salesforce.
+When Aircall first got started, a significant number of our initial customers found us through these exchanges,” says Jeff Reekers, the company’s former Chief Marketing Officer.

 Related: Here's how to prioritize integration partners.

-Larger marketplaces will also provide you with contact and behavioral data on those who clicked on your page or attempted to install your integration.
-Many of them will be qualified prospects for your marketing and sales team to follow up with.
+Larger marketplaces will also provide you with contact and behavioral data on users who clicked on your page or attempted to install your integration.
+Many of them will be qualified prospects for your marketing and sales teams to follow up with.

-Like with any other lead generation channel, you have to put work into promoting it if you want to stand out from competitors and see real results.
-Paying for marketplace ads, sharing the integration through your existing marketing channels, and asking customers to leave reviews all help to get increased visibility and leads from large marketplaces.
+As with any other lead generation channel, you have to put work into promotion if you want to stand out from competitors and see real results.
+Paying for marketplace ads, sharing the integration through your existing marketing channels and asking customers to leave reviews all help to get increased visibility and leads from large marketplaces.

 Related: What are marketing development funds and how can you use them?